 So, what is it exactly that has people concerned?
 Well, for one, energy drinks are known to increase heart rate and blood pressure.
 This is due to the presence of Cheapest uk viagra high amounts of caffeine (most energy drinks contain enough caffeine to equal 2 or more cups of coffee) and taurine, an amino acid also known to boost heart rate.

 While it is believed that this increase in heart rate and blood pressure is not significant enough to pose a threat to a healthy person if consumed in moderation, there is still some debate over how the drinks affect those with existing heart conditions.
 For example, those with hypertension (high blood pressure) are generally advised to avoid energy drinks altogether, as the beverages may aggravate the condition or interfere with the effectiveness of heart medication.
 Similarly, people who have any kind of arrhythmia (abnormal heartbeat) or heart disease should also stay away from these beverages, as drinking even one has the potential to be harmful.

 I’ll Have A Red Bull & Vodka, Please

 Another major issue with energy drinks is that many people mix them with alcohol.
 There are inherent problems with mixing caffeine (a stimulant) and alcohol (a depressant), making this a potentially dangerous combination.
 First, the caffeine makes it difficult for a person to gauge his or her level of impairment.
-The stimulant causes the Cheap uk viagra drinker to feel more alert, and therefore less intoxicated, which could lead to over-consumption of both the alcohol and the caffeine.
+The stimulant causes the Viagra no prescription drinker to feel more alert, and therefore less intoxicated, which could lead to over-consumption of both the alcohol and the caffeine.
 Over-consumption of energy drinks can lead to abnormally high heart rates and, some believe, even heart attacks.

 Additionally, it has been shown that binge drinking can also have negative effects on heart health.